Demo (poet): Epigram

-There are a number of graffiti inscriptions on the Colossus of Memnon.
+Several graffiti inscriptions are on the Colossus of Memnon.
 Following three epigrams by Julia Balbilla, a fourth epigram, in elegiac couplets, entitled and presumably authored by "Demo" or "Damo" (the Greek inscription is difficult to read), is a dedication to the Muses.
 The poem is traditionally published with the works of Balbilla, though the internal evidence suggests a different author.

 In the poem, Demo explains that Memnon has shown her special respect.
 In return, Demo offers the gift for poetry, as a gift to the hero.
 At the end of this epigram, she addresses Memnon, highlighting his divine status by recalling his strength and holiness.

 Demo, like Julia Balbilla, writes in the artificial and poetic Aeolic dialect.
 The language indicates she was knowledgeable in Homeric poetry—'bearing a pleasant gift', for example, alludes to the use of that phrase throughout the Iliad and Odyssey.
 (Note: Il.
 1.572, 578; 14.132; Od.
 3.164; 16.375; 18.56.)